-“As for the TNO story, I tell candidates that we were founded by the Dutch government to put science at the service of society.
-We have a no profit motive and just about every field of technological application can be found in our nine units.
+‘As for the TNO story, I tell candidates that we were founded in 1932 by the Dutch government to put science at the service of society.
+We have a no profit motive and just about every field of technological application can be found in our six units.
 But that doesn't make us a ministry of technology, on the contrary.
-And certainly not our Industry unit, which is mainly focused on commercial applications.
+And certainly not our High Tech Industry unit, which is mainly focused on commercial applications.

 Able to learn more